 Alexa will only go through the emails you’ve received in the past 24 hours, a surprisingly limited feature, but come to think about it, much like a voicemail, it might not be the best support to go through overcrowded email inboxes.

 For longer emails, Alexa will read part of it and then it will calculate how long it would take to read the rest and ask the user if they would like to listen to all of it.
-Be careful, once you say “yes” there won’t be a way to get out of it and Alexa will read the whole email.
+Be careful, once you say “yes” there won’t be a way to get out of it, and Alexa will read the whole email.

-What Does this Mean for Email Marketing Professionals?
+What Does This Mean For Email Marketing Professionals?

-For email marketers, Alexa poses several
+For email marketers, Alexa poses several interesting challenges.

 Firstly, emails read from this app won’t show in the Open Rates analytics, since it does not open said email in a browser and therefore does not load the image pixel.